frankpintosr/openautopro/README.md

 # Customizations for my OpenAuto Pro based Carputer
 This repository holds all customization, files and scripts for my OpenAuto Pro based Carputer.
 I am currently running and testing this code on a Raspberry Pi 4 Model B with Raspbian Buster OS.
-If your not sure what version your running, please refer to the instructions below.
+If your not sure what version your running, please refer to the Additional Information section below.

 ## How to use the script
-Download the script to your RPI
+* Download the script to your RPI
-Extract the script
+* Extract the script
-Change to the directory where you extracted the script Run the script from the CLI
+* Change to the directory where you extracted the script
+* Run the script from the CLI
 ```
-pi@rpi4:~ $ ./oa_postinstall.sh
+./oa_postinstall.sh
 ```
-> **_Note: Do not use "sh oa_postinstall.sh" because is breaks the script_**
+**_Note: Do not use "sh oa_postinstall.sh" because is breaks the script_**

 ## Additional Information
 What version are you Running?